Diagnosis and Prevention

 - Two weeks to three months after quitting, your circulation improves and your lung function increases

 If you want to take charge of your lung health but need help quitting smoking, join Centegra’s seven-week Freedom from Smoking class for adults.
 Centegra Health System and the McHenry Department of Health have partnered together to bring you an effective program that will help you quit smoking.
-To learn more or to register, call 877-CENTEGRA or visit our Calendar.
+To learn more or to register, visit our Freedom from Smoking page, call 877-CENTEGRA or visit our Calendar.